 The Asics Gel Noosa gets its name from the Noosa Triathlon in Queensland, Australia.
-This shoe is bold, it’s loud, and it begs for attention in all the right ways.
-The Noosa is a mid-stability shoe designed for neutral and over-pronation.
-Asics incorporates several technological feats to create a truly remarkable shoe — both inside and out.
-Your average “Joe Schmo” will appreciate it as much as your competitive triathlete for many of the same reasons.
-Before getting into specifics and technicalities, let’s just say that if the Noosa were a sandwich, it would excite our taste buds in many ways.
-Similarly, the Noosa combines several “tasty” ingredients that are sure to please our feet and it sandwiches them all under a single shoe.
+This shoe is bold, loud, and commands attention in all the right ways.
+The Noosa is a mid-stability shoe designed for neutral runners and over-pronators alike.
+Asics incorporates several technological feats to create a truly remarkable shoe both inside and out.
+The average runner will appreciate it as much as competitive triathletes for many of the same reasons.
+Let’s just say that if the Noosa Tri 11 were a sandwich, it would be made of several tasty ingredients that are sure to please many runners by sandwiching them all under a single shoe.

-The outsole on the Noosa Tri 11 is made from Asics AHAR rubber — AHAR which stands for Asics High Abrasion Rubber, is a type of rubber compound that's infused with quality carbon materials which help for added tread and toughness.
-This rubber is found on specific high impact spots on the shoe to protect it from wear and tear over time.
-The outsole is Asics’ proprietary DURASPONGE OUTSOLE, which is made from soft blown rubber compounds.
-You can find the DURASPONGE OUTSOLE on the forefoot part of the shoe.
+The outsole on the Noosa Tri 11 is made from Asics AHAR rubber.
+AHAR stands for Asics High Abrasion Rubber, which is a type of rubber compound that's infused with quality carbon materials that for boosted tread and overall durability.
+This rubber covers high-impact spots on the shoe to protect it from wear and tear over time.
+The outsole is Asics’ proprietary DURASPONGE OUTSOLE, which is made from soft blown rubber compounds and is placed on the forefoot part of the shoe.

-The Noosa Tri 11 reigns supremely in this category weighing in not quite as light as a feather but light enough for your feet to take notice.
-The men’s version weighs in at 9.3 oz and the women’s weighs about 8.1 oz — making them considerably lighter than other shoes in the support/stability category.
-Asics incorporates the TRUSSTIC SYSTEM technology which connects the rear of the foot to front of the foot.
-This system specifically maintains the structural integrity of the shoe while reducing its weight.
-Designed for competitive racing in mind, it’s no surprise that the company really made an effort to find innovative methods to keep the shoe as light as possible.
-In fact, it’s lighter than its predecessors.
+The Noosa Tri 11 reigns supremely in this category, weighing not quite as light as a feather but light enough for runners to take notice.
+The men’s version weighs in at 9.3 ounces/264 grams and the women’s weighs 8.1 ounces/230 grams, making them considerably lighter than many other shoes in the support/stability category.
+Asics incorporates the TRUSSTIC SYSTEM technology, which connects the heel to the forefoot.
+This system specifically maintains the structural integrity of the shoe while reducing its overall weight.
+Designed for competitive racing in mind, it’s no surprise that Asics strove to find innovative methods to keep the shoe as light as possible.
+In fact, it’s lighter than its predecessors in the line.

-Summers in Noosa can be on the warm side so you can’t ignore breathability if you’re going to name a shoe after a sunny coastal town.
+Summers in Noosa can be on the warm side so you can’t ignore breathability if a shoe is to be named after this sunny coastal town.
 So how does Asics get that nice sea breeze into the foot chamber of the Tri 11?
 Let’s begin with the engineered mesh on the upper portion of the shoe.
-The meshing creates an exceptional ventilation system to get air into the foot chamber to circulate around the runner’s foot.
-This form of mesh keeps a constant flow of air going so that your feet stay cool, dry, and comfortable.
-On the midsole you’ll also find a perforated insole which allows moisture drainage.
-Perforations can also be found on the sock liner which make it possible to go sock-less.
+This mesh creates an exceptional ventilation system to get air into the foot chamber to circulate around the runner’s foot.
+This form of mesh keeps a constant flow of air going so that the foot stays cool, dry, and comfortable.
+On the midsole you’ll also find a perforated insole that allows moisture drainage.
+Perforations can also be found on the sock liner, which make it possible to go on a sock-less run.

-The Noosa integrates gel cushioning, lightweight mesh, and seamless construction to protect against abrasions, irritations, and to maintain optimal levels of comfort.
-Many runners have praised this shoe for its comfort but a few expressed their desire for an extra bit of cushioning
+The Noosa Tri 11 integrates gel cushioning, lightweight mesh, and seamless construction to protect against abrasions, irritations, and to maintain optimal levels of comfort.
+Many runners have praised this shoe for its comfort but a few reviewers expressed their desire for an extra bit of cushioning

-The Asics Noosa has an edgy vibrant style with its use of paint splash designs.
-The warm color combinations within the theme of warm sunny climates — and it makes sense given that many of the physical properties of the shoe are intended for warm climate conditions.
-There are 4 color combinations for the men’s shoes and 5 for the women’s.
-Versions for both genders garner equally distinct color options: Island Blue, Jewel, Hot Orange, Cockatoo, Flash Coral, and others to inspire your inner island vibes.
-These “hot hues" are not just for flash, however.
-These bright colors glow-in-the-dark for visibility under dark conditions.
+The Tri 11 has an edgy, vibrant style with its use of paint splash designs on the upper.
+The warm color combinations fits within the theme of warm sunny climates--which it makes sense given that many of the physical properties of the shoe are intended for warmer conditions.
+There are four color combinations available for the men’s shoes and 5 for the women’s.
+Versions for both genders garner equally distinct color options: Island Blue, Jewel, Hot Orange, Cockatoo, Flash Coral, and others to inspire inner island vibes.
+These hot hues are not just for flash, however: the bright colors allow for enhanced visibility in low-light conditions.

-The Noosa Tri 11 has proven to be a shoe that’s good for your running health.
-To recap on its breathability functions we have an upper mesh system that provides air circulation that wicks moisture away and keeps feet cool, helping to eliminate the chance for overheating.
-A bunion window located on the medial side serves to protect against irritation, and both a perforated sock liner and insole also help to drain out any fluid.
+The Noosa Tri 11 has proven to be a shoe that’s good for one’s running health.
+To recap on its breathability functions, its upper mesh system provides air circulation that wicks moisture away and keeps the foot cool, helping to eliminate the chance for overheating.
+A Bunion Window is located on the medial side to protect against irritation, and both a perforated sock liner and insole also help drain out any fluid.
 The combination of these features are put in place to keep the foot healthy and out of coming to harm.
-When it comes to the rest of your body, the DUOMAX support system keeps you aligned and stable through each step.
-The gel cushion inserts protect during landings and take offs.
-And let’s not forget the added bonus for glow-in-the-dark colors to keep you safe during night runs.
+When it comes to the rest of the runner’s body, the DUOMAX support system keeps the foot aligned and stable with each step.
+Its gel cushion inserts in the midsole protect during landings and take offs, and let’s not forget the added bonus of the shoe being covered in high-visibility colors to keep runners safe during night runs.

-Asics has the Speva Midsole which creates a better bounce while protecting the shoe’s undercarriage.
-The Speva Midsoel is also lighter and stronger.
-The result with SPEVA has been greater responsiveness for shoes that utilize it.
-Similar to this well-employed standard midsole, the Noosa Tri 11 features the Solyte midsole, an upgrade from the Speva that essentially provides the same benefits but better in that it’s lighter, more durable, and more responsive than a Speva Midsole.
+Asics’ standard Speva midsole provides a better bounce with each step while protecting the shoe’s undercarriage.
+The Speva midsole is also lighter and stronger, which results in SPEVA delivering greater responsiveness for shoes that utilize it.
+Similar to this well-employed standard midsole, the Noosa Tri 11 features the Solyte midsole, an upgrade from the Speva that essentially provides the same benefits but is even better in that it’s lighter, more durable, and more responsive than the Speva midsole.

 It comes as no surprise that a shoe named after a triathlon event is going to be intended for road use.
 Not only is this a great shoe for long distance running

-but it also works well as your daily outdoor trainer.
-This shoe contains a WET GRIP OUTSOLE— making it one of the few shoes to acknowledge that some of us will still go running, rain or shine.
-So if you find yourself with an inkling to tackle a quick run under the tropical rain, the Noosa Tri 11 is the shoe to do it in.
+but it also works well as a daily outdoor trainer.
+This shoe contains the WET GRIP OUTSOLE, which offers great grip on slick terrain and acknowledges that some runners still go running, rain or shine.
+Great for tackling a quick run under the tropical rain, the Noosa Tri 11 is the shoe to do it in.

-The Wet Grip Outsole delivers exceptional traction on wet surfaces.
-It’s constructed from organic and non-organic compounds.
-The shoe also features a Durasponge Outsole composed from soft blown rubber.
-It provides cushioning and durability on the forefoot and it offers great gripping on the road.
+The Wet Grip outsole delivers exceptional traction on wet surfaces.
+Constructed from organic and non-organic compounds, the Tri 11 also features a Durasponge outsole composed from soft blown rubber.
+This provides durable cushioning for the forefoot and offers great grip on the road.

-We’re already familiar with the use of lightweight construction throughout the Noosa.
-One of the main benefits from this is that light-weight usually means greater agility.
-So the seamless upper and the engineered mesh, which were chosen for weight reduction, contribute to a more limber shoe.
+This review has already covered the use of lightweight materials throughout the Noosa Tri 11, but one of the main benefits from this is that lightweight usually translates to greater agility.
+With its seamless upper and engineered mesh, which were chosen for weight reduction, the Tri 11 is a very limber training option.

-Despite it being light-weight shoe, the Noosa Tri 11 still falls under the support/stability genre.
-It’s suitable for a large population of runners who struggle with mild over pronation.
-Several components work together in providing a stability system but the main ingredient is the DUOMAX support system, which is a dual Density midsole.
+Despite it being lightweight shoe, the Noosa Tri 11 still falls under the support/stability genre.
+It’s suitable for a large population of runners who struggle with mild over-pronation.
+Several components work together in creating its stability system, but the main component of this is the DUOMAX support system, which is a dual-density midsole.

-The benefit of having more than one density is that you have a midsole maintaining a checks and balances system between opposing forces as opposed to a single density midsole only addressing one issue while ignoring another.
+The benefit of having more than one density is that you have a midsole maintaining a “checks and balances” system between opposing forces, as opposed to a single density midsole only addressing one issue but underserving another.
 For instance, a single density insole designed for cushioning will feel plush yet wobbly and unstable.
-A dual density insole on the other hand can address two issues into a single unit.
+A dual density insole, on the other hand, can address two issues into a single unit.
 Some shoes also feature multiple density midsoles.
-In addition, stability on the Noosa is guided by IGS (Impact Guidance System) which is a design specification that addresses the foot’s natural gait from heel to take off.
+In addition, stability on the Noosa Tri 11 is guided by IGS (Impact Guidance System), which is a design specification that addresses the foot’s natural gait from heel to take off.

-The Noosa’s drop measures 10mm — making the heal to toe height differential slightly higher than other running shoes.
-It’s a bit surprising considering light-weight shoes usually have lower drops.
-So if you’re a heel striker looking to improve your landing this shoe won’t be of much help.
+The Noosa’s drop measures 10mm, making the heel to toe height differential slightly very similar to many other running shoes.
+It’s a bit surprising, considering that lightweight stability shoes such as these usually have lower drops.

-• Provides cushioning and support while maintaining stability with the added benefits of a light-weight shoe
+• Provides cushioning and support while maintaining stability

-• WETGRIP OUTSOLE delivers specific traction capabilities for wet surfaces
+• WETGRIP OUTSOLE delivers great traction on wet surfaces

-• Seamless construction to reduce the possibility of irritation and friction
+• Seamless construction reduces the possibility of irritation and friction

-• Rear foot and forefoot gel inserts add extra cushioning and absorb impact
+• Rear foot and forefoot gel inserts add extra cushioning and impact absorption

-The Asics Noosa Tri 11 does not disappoint, not even close.
+The Asics Noosa Tri 11 does not disappoint.
 Rather, the disappointment would come if Asics decided to discontinue this line, leaving its fans in the dust.
-This shoe delivers a beautiful bouquet of features that spoil us into bratty runners who will forever demand more and more from their next pair of running shoes—enhanced mechanics, superior comfort, overall protection, and a creative style.
+This shoe delivers a beautiful bouquet of features that spoil bratty runners who forever demand more and more from their next pair of running shoes—enhanced mechanics, superior comfort, overall protection, and a creative style.
 The Tri 11 offers all of these in one complete package while also serving as a stability shoe for those who suffer from mild over-pronation

-The Noosa Tri 11 is our knight in shining armor…almost.
-Sure, a few minor areas could use improvement, the major one being the sizing.
-And it would also be suggestible if Asics lowered the drop by a couple of millimeters.
-But for now, we’ll deal with it and appreciate it for what it is: a stability/support
+The Noosa Tri 11 could be considered a “knight in shining armor” of shoes.
+Sure, a few minor areas could use improvement, the major one being its sizing.
+It would also be ideal if Asics lowered the drop by a few millimeters.
+But for now, let’s appreciate this trainer for what it is: a stability/support

-shoe that’s light on the scale on heavy with ingenuity.
+shoe that’s light on the scale on heavy on innovation.